mv-2112/canonical-openstack-docs/how-to/features/telemetry.rst

 ~~~~~~~~~~~~~~~~~~

 When the `Observability </t/39859>`__ feature is enabled, you’ll have
-access to the Grafana Openstack dashboards, providing insights about the
+access to the Grafana OpenStack dashboards, providing insights about the
 cloud usage.

 -  OpenStack Dashboard: an overview of the various OpenStack components